Concluding an Enquiry: SA Legislation: Timing of Final Closure Notice - No Co-operation

-You should not normally try to overcome delay by issuing a closure notice since once you have issued that notice you will not be able to make any further enquiries into the return.
-However in some circumstances you will need to consider the issue of a closure notice where
+You should not normally try to overcome delay by issuing a final closure notice since once you have issued that notice you will not be able to make any further enquiries into the return.
+However in some circumstances you will need to consider the issue of a final closure notice where

 - the taxpayer or agent persists in refusing to supply information and you have already exhausted all the information powers available to you